 The press goes wild

-Motorsport forums lit up with fans joking about how they’d gladly miss a flight if it meant Schumacher could drive them somewhere.
+It was all over the news and forums, joking about how they would gladly miss a flight if it meant Schumacher could drive them somewhere.

 It proved that for Schumacher, driving wasn’t just a job — it was instinct.